WTVH: News operation

 For most of its first 40 years on-air, WHEN-TV/WTVH was the dominant station in Central New York.
 However, it fell into gradual decline beginning in the 1980s which accelerated under subsequent owners, as the Meredith Corporation's other stations were in growth markets such as Phoenix and the relaxation of ownership restrictions saw investment in a station in a stagnant market decline.
-Ever since the mid-1990s, WTVH's newscasts struggled in the Nielsen ratings running a distant third behind rivals WSYR-TV and WSTM-TV.
-This precipitous decline in its local news viewership contributed to Meredith's decision to sell the station in 1993 (WTVH was battling WSTM-TV for second place behind WSYR-TV at the time of the sale), along with CBS's struggles through the decade causing declines throughout other parts of the day.
+Ever since the mid-1990s, WTVH's newscasts struggled in the Nielsen ratings running a distant third behind rivals WIXT/WSYR-TV and WSTM-TV.
+This precipitous decline in its local news viewership contributed to Meredith's decision to sell the station in 1993 (WTVH was battling WSTM-TV for second place behind WIXT at the time of the sale), along with CBS's struggles through the decade causing declines throughout other parts of the day.
 Ratings plummeted even further after popular longtime anchor Ron Curtis retired in December 2000.

 In 2000, WSTM-TV declined to renew its news share agreement with WSYT that featured a nightly, half-hour prime time newscast on the latter.
 As a result, WSYT partnered with WTVH to continue the broadcasts.
 Now known as Fox 68 Eyewitness News at 10, this effort was eventually joined by an hour-long weekday morning show called Fox 68 Eyewitness News at 7.
 Both of the programs featured the same branding as WTVH's newscasts did at the time.
 Meanwhile, in 2003, WSTM-TV brought back a nightly prime time show at 10 for its newly acquired sister station WSTQ-LP.

-In April 2006, WTVH ceased producing all local news programming for WSYT in order to focus on its own newscasts that were cemented in third place by this point.
+In April 2006, WTVH ceased producing all local news programming for WSYT to focus on its own newscasts that were cemented in third place by this point.
 Ironically, the nightly 10 o'clock broadcasts were WTVH's most successful having soundly beat WSTM-TV's effort on WSTQ-LP.
 WSYT is one of a few big four network-affiliated stations which do not have an internal news division.

 On December 22, 2006, one of the area's most popular long-time journalists, Nancy Duffy, died after a long illness.
 Duffy began her television career at channel 5.
 Throughout her career, Duffy led the way for women in journalism.
 She became the first female police reporter in Central New York after joining the Syracuse Herald-Journal in 1966.
 She was Syracuse's first female television reporter when she moved to channel 5 in 1967.
 She became the first woman to join the Syracuse Press Club and later served as its president.
 In 1970, Duffy served as press secretary at Syracuse City Hall for then-mayor Lee Alexander.
 She returned to the station after a year and moved to what was then WNYS-TV as a reporter and weekday morning news anchor in 1977.

 In 2007, the station fired Ron Curtis' longtime anchor desk partner, Maureen Green, a 22-year veteran of the station.